a-levra/aLeuleu/README.md

 - 👋 Hi, I’m @aLeuleu
-I've been programming industrial robots for a time ( Staübli, Fanuc and others ) It made me want to study IT !
-I've also done some basic C# software programming and Java backend programming
+Former industrial robotician
+Soon-to-be diplomed in IT with a major in cybersecurity.
 - 🎓📜 Bac+2 Mechanical and production engineering
 - 🎓📜 Bac+3 Robotics and industrial networks
-- 🎓 Currently studying at 42 school in Lyon !
+- 🎓 Currently studying at 42 school in Lyon
-(What a amazing school, I'm so thankful !! ) --> 42lyon.fr
-- 🌱 I’m currently learning : C, C++, Python, Java, and others ! ..
+- 🌱 Currently learning : metamorphic viruses

-but also : Git, Vim, Visual Studio code, CLion
+Metamorphism is a defense mechanism used by different programs to go unnoticed by control and protection programs such as antivirus software.

+A metamorphic virus contains neither decoder nor constant viral body, but it can create new generations of itself for each replication while preventing one generation from resembling the previous one

+😍 : virology, reverse engineering, x86 assembly, C/C++, Rust, CTFs and online challenges, Python (Django), shell magic, git tricks..
+IDE : JetBrains (Pro) Suite VSCode, Vim
+Previous skills : C#/Java7SE, Staubli Robotics programmin (VAL3), automation and industrial vision

-- 📫 How to reach me : my gmail adress : aurelien.levra
+- 📫 How to reach me : OSINT Aurelien Levra

 The sun is shining behind every clouds ! 🌞 It's a good life.